OpenSourceEconomics/respy/docs/glossary.rst

 .. glossary::

     discrete choice
-        A term in economics and control theory for settings in which two or more discrete alternatives are available.
+        A term used in economics and control theory to refer to settings in which two or more discrete alternatives are available.

     dynamic programming